rafwell/laravel-simplegrid/README.md

 5. Include in your html the js and css dependencies.

 ###Dependencies
-This package will writen to work with bootstrap 3 and Jquery.
+This package was written to work with bootstrap 3 and Jquery.
 We need  the following dependencies:

 * [Datetimepicker](https://eonasdan.github.io/bootstrap-datetimepicker/), for advanced search in date and datetime fields.
 * [Moment](https://github.com/moment/moment), for Datetimepicker work.